lmas/thesis/thesis.typ

 begins with eyes only.
 A human operator would most likely not react fast enough to interrupt the milling machine before it had already started cutting into itself.
-Fast and early detection would be beneficial in this example.
+Fast and early detection is then beneficial in this example.

 As is then shown in the following plots, all methods could correctly identify the anomaly almost before it even started, illustrating the effectiveness of the